Produce coffee in shaded plantations

 Key messages

-• Two studies evaluated the effects on butterflies and moths of producing coffee in shaded plantations.
-One study was in each of Puerto Rico and Mexico.
+• Three studies evaluated the effects on butterflies and moths of producing coffee in shaded plantations.
+Two studies were in Mexico and one was in Puerto Rico.

 POPULATION RESPONSE (2 STUDIES)